XPRIZE/GLEXP-Team-CCI/README.md

 They serve as a reward, an incentive, and a way for academic designers to teach through non-traditional methods.
 Once completed, a virtual school can be downloaded, tested and deployed on mobile devices through an APK installer or other processes.

-Build instructions can be found in the Web console subfolder.

 ____

 CORDOVA SCHOOL HOUSE APP